GraphXAIN: Narratives to Explain Graph Neural Networks: Related Work

 \subsection{Explainability in Machine Learning}

-Several approaches have been proposed to enhance the explainability of machine learning models across various modalities, including image data \cite{RibeiroSG16, simonyan_deep_2014, sundararajan_axiomatic_2017, adebayo_sanity_2020, hinns2024exposingimageclassifiershortcuts}, tabular data \cite{RibeiroSG16, LundbergL17, brughmans2022nicealgorithmnearestinstance}, natural language \cite{sundararajan_axiomatic_2017, LundbergL17, RibeiroSG16}, and unstructured data such as graphs \cite{gnnexplainergeneratingexplanationsgraph, cfgnnexplainercounterfactualexplanationsgraph}.
-One of the most popular XAI methodologies are post-hoc explanations, which aim to interpret deep learning models after the training stage \cite{molnar2022}.
+Several approaches have been proposed to enhance the explainability of machine learning models across various modalities, including image data\cite{ribeiro2016should, simonyan_deep_2014, sundararajan_axiomatic_2017, adebayo_sanity_2020, hinns2024exposingimageclassifiershortcuts}, tabular data\cite{ribeiro2016should, LundbergL17, brughmans2022nicealgorithmnearestinstance}, natural language\cite{sundararajan_axiomatic_2017, LundbergL17, ribeiro2016should}, and unstructured data such as graphs\cite{gnnexplainergeneratingexplanationsgraph, cfgnnexplainercounterfactualexplanationsgraph}.
+Among the most popular XAI methodologies are post-hoc explanations, which aim to interpret prediction models after the training stage \cite{molnar2022}, while counterfactual explanations indicate what minimal changes in the input data are required to obtain a different predicted class \cite{martens2014explaining, wachter2018counterfactualexplanationsopeningblack}.
 These methods encompass feature importance measures, visualisation techniques, and surrogate models.
-For instance, SHAP (SHapley Additive exPlanations) \cite{LundbergL17} and LIME (Local Interpretable Model-agnostic Explanations) \cite{RibeiroSG16} estimate the contribution of each feature to a particular prediction, thereby shedding light on the model's decision-making process for specific instances.
+For instance, SHAP (SHapley Additive exPlanations\cite{LundbergL17}) and LIME (Local Interpretable Model-agnostic Explanations\cite{ribeiro2016should}) estimate the contribution of each feature to a particular prediction.

-However, despite these advancements, challenges persist in ensuring that explanations are both methodologically accurate \cite{goethals2023manipulationrisksexplainableai} and meaningful to end users \cite{martens2024tellstorynarrativedrivenxai, TAGex}.
-Explanations must bridge the gap between technical complexity and user comprehension, necessitating a careful balance between fidelity and interpretability \cite{dahlstrom, miller2017explainableaibewareinmates}.
-The need for explainability methods that are understandable to non-technical users is primarily crucial in sensitive domains such as healthcare, finance, and legal systems, where understanding the deep learning model's decision-making process is essential for trust and transparency \cite{RibeiroSG16, molnar2022}.
+However, despite these advancements, challenges persist in ensuring that explanations are both methodologically accurate and meaningful for a variety of stakeholders, not only for the data scientists \cite{goethals2023manipulationrisksexplainableai, martens2024tellstorynarrativedrivenxai, TAGex}.
+Explanations must bridge the gap between technical complexity and user comprehension, necessitating a careful balance between fidelity and interpretability\cite{dahlstrom, miller2017explainable}.
+The need for explainability methods that are understandable to less-technical users is primarily crucial in sensitive domains such as healthcare, finance, and legal systems, where understanding the model's decision-making process is essential for trust and transparency\cite{ribeiro2016should, molnar2022}.